Dekryptor/ddos-deflate-reborn/README.md

 ### Requirements

 - Perl

-- UFW (Uncomplicated Firewall)
+### Mode of operation

+Uses UFW (Uncomplicated Firewall) or iptables to ban IPs which maintain a consistently large amount of connections over a period of time.

 ### Installation

 - Edit the configuration variables in the script.
 - Edit the whitelist in "whitelist.ddos".
 - Create a cronjob to run the script every x seconds.
+30 seconds recommended.
 - Change the $debug_only variable to 0 to ban IPs for real.

 ### License